turingschool/curriculum/source/projects/ruby.markdown

 ### Sinatra

 * [WebGuesser]({% page_url projects/web_guesser %}) - A very gentle introductory Sinata number guessing game written for high school students.
+* [IdeaBox]({% page_url projects/idea_box %}) - A step-by-step tutorial for developers comfortable with Ruby but new to Sinatra.
+You'll build a simple system for recording ideas.

 ### Rails